OctopusDeploy/docs/docs/deploying-applications/custom-scripts/naked-scripting.md

 Naked scripting is great for cases where you are unable to install and run Mono limitations like a your server platform being unsupported by Mono or using an IOT device that does not meet the hardware requirements to run Mono.
 By eliminating Calamari as the middle man in these deployments, you may also shave a few seconds off your deployment for each step.

-## Deploying To SSH Endpoint Without Calamari (i.e. no Mono prerequisite)
+## Deploying To SSH Endpoint Without Calamari (i.e. no Mono prerequisite) {#NakedScripting-DeployingToSSHEndpointWithoutCalamari(i.e.noMonoprerequisite)}

 While naked scripting does not require a Transfer a Package step, the below scenario walks though a basic scenario of using a naked script in conjunction with the Transfer a Package step to extract a package on a SSH endpoint where Mono is unable to be installed.